sahama/pyramid_i18n_helper/README.rst

  - pot view in route /pot
  - po view in route /po/{lang}

+and add `Babel <http://babel.pocoo.org/en/latest/>`_ locale object to request.

-in pot view you can edit pot file in po view po and mo file for lang will be create keep in mind this package depend on pyramid_layout default layout also at now this package use templates based on jinja2
+in pot view you can edit pot file in po view po and mo file for lang will be create. also you can update po file from pot file.

+keep in mind this package depend on pyramid_layout default layout also at now this package use templates based on jinja2